101 Great Disney World Tips

 81. Request a free wake-up call each morning from Mickey or Stitch on the resort hotel phone.
 It’s better than a buzzing alarm, and it’s a cool way to wake up (it might even get your kids excited to start the day!).

-84. A few restaurants in Epcot’s World Showcase offer views of Harmonious.
+84. A few restaurants in Epcot’s World Showcase offer views of the fireworks.
 La Hacienda has the best view.
 Make late reservations that are at least 30 minutes before the fireworks, arrive early to them, and request a window table.
 Inform the server that you’re willing to wait 20 minutes for the window seat.
 Not only will you have a great view of the show, but your meal will end after the park closes, giving you a tranquil walk out of the park.

 85. Star Wars: Galaxy’s Edge and its headliner attraction, Star Wars: Rise of the Resistance, both require strategy and take time to experience.
 You can read all of our tips for best experiencing it in our Ultimate Guide to Star Wars: Galaxy’s Edge.

-86. Country Bear Jamboree, Carousel of Progress, the Enchanted Tiki Room, and the Hall of Presidents are very divisive shows in the Magic Kingdom.
+86. Country Bear Jamboree, Carousel of Progress, Walt Disney’s Enchanted Tiki Room, and the Hall of Presidents are very divisive shows in the Magic Kingdom.
 All rarely have lines, too.
 Try them for yourself and form your own opinion rather than skipping them based on someone else’s opinion.
 At worst, they’re nice chances to relax and recharge in air conditioning.

 88. You can experience Turtle Talk with Crush without doing the Nemo dark ride by entering The Seas pavilion through the gift shop at the exit.